 This may look like a crazy amount of power-related hardware, but consider the capabilities, starting with the 30-amp marine shore power connector mounted on the outside of the nose cone (a very short cable run to the main breaker).
 Normally, I have a standard marine cordset running to a nearby building (house, lab, or marina), with a pigtail adapter on the other end that converts it to the 3-blade RV standard.
 This keeps the hardware interoperable with boat stuff.

 I have a couple of other AC options.
 First, if needs are modest (lighting and office equipment, not machine tools), I use an adapter that converts to a 15-amp household-style plug and go sniffing for an outlet with a regular orange outdoor extension cord in hand.
-Failing that, the pigtail adapter is long enough to plug into a quiet little Honda eu2000i generator (2 kilowatts) that rests neatly on a shelf just below the nose cone.
+Failing that, the pigtail adapter is long enough to plug into a quiet little Honda eu2000i generator (2 kilowatts, link to newer model) that rests neatly on a shelf just below the nose cone.

 Regardless of the AC source, the path is the same: a 30-amp main breaker feeds the inverter/charger, and its output returns to the panel and feeds all the branch breakers.
 When AC is present, this keeps the batteries charged, but if shore/generator power disappears, then it switches to inverter mode and continues to provide AC.
 In other words, it is just a giant UPS (uninterruptible power supply), and the change-over is so quick that I barely detect a flicker.